miracuse/miracuse.github.io/docs/gameplay/resources.md

 | Mage      | Mana Points    | Presence  |
 | Scoundrel | Prep Points    | Cunning   |

 **Resources** are pools of power that characters can draw on to perform incredible feats.
-Like health, resources are measured in boxes and increase when their corresponding Skill increases.
+Like health, resources are measured in boxes, and are affiliated with a specific Skill.
+Each point in the matching Skill adds two boxes for that resource.
+See specific [Classes](../classes/index.html) for a full list of what each resource can do.

+### Amplifying Kits

+Most resources allow players to "amplify" one of their Kits, bringing out more power than it normally has or creating a narrative effect that's thematically appropriate.

+**_Charge Points_**

+Used to amplify alchemy kits.
+For example, taking the _Agua Regia_ acid kit and empowering it to instantly eat a person-sized hole through a stone floor, allowing the players to sneak into the castle basement.

+**_Fortune Points_**

+Used to amplify weapon kits.
+For example, taking the _Blessed Sword_ kit and using it to repel a horde of zombies by shining with divine light.

+**_Mana Points_**

+Used to amplify talisman kits.
+For example, taking the _Spirit of Gravity_ kit and using it to float an entire wagon of explosives, so that the Soldier can pick it up and throw it at an oncoming army.

 ### Pushing It